 Which is better for science - Oxford or Cambridge?

 Sciences at Oxford and Cambridge are very different.

 At Oxford, science courses are taught similarly to other universities such that individual subjects are taught as separate degrees.
 Whilst it is possible to study for a joint or multidisciplinary degree such as Biomedical Sciences, Biochemistry, Mathematics and Computer Science, it is important to understand that these are all separate entities.

 At Cambridge, you take Natural Sciences which is similar to A-Level “Triple Science” where you would be taught a wide variety of subjects without any major specialism for the first year, although you would choose three Science subjects and one Mathematics subject.

 Single courses vs. multiple courses

 For students who are certain which science they wish to study at university, Oxford would make a far more obvious choice as students will begin studying their chosen subject from day one.
 This is advantageous over the Cambridge Natural Sciences system as it allows students to immerse themselves fully into a single subject, and explore all its complexities.

 However, for students who would like flexibility and the option to try subjects before committing, the Natural Sciences system is by far the best choice.
-Students in this system are given complete control of their subject choices from the first day, ideal for students who wish to charge of their learning from the beginning.
-This can be quite intimidating for some, however, for students who have interests covering a wide spectrum of sciences, it is possible to fulfil these under the Natural Sciences system at Cambridge, and to specialise later during the third year.
+Students in this system are given complete control of their subject choices from the first day, ideal for students who wish to take charge of their learning from the beginning.
+This can be quite intimidating for some.

 For the majority of science degrees at Oxford, it is the norm for students to complete 4-year undergraduate degrees and to leave with a Master’s qualification.